yashmadan123/FabConRTITutorial/Lab_Files/Exercise-3.md

 ## Task 4: Build the KQL DB schema

-In this task, you will create all the silver tables, functions and enable update policies and in our Eventhouse KQL Database.
-Two of the tables (`product` and `productCategory)` are shortcuts to the lakehouse and the data is not being copied into our KQL Database.
+In this task, you will create all the silver tables, functions and enable update policies in our Eventhouse KQL Database.
+Two of the tables (`product` and `productCategory)` are shortcuts to the lakehouse, and the data is not being copied into our KQL Database.

 1. From the left navigation pane, select your workspace **RTI_<inject key="DeploymentID" enableCopy="false"></inject>** **(2)**,  then select the KQL Database **WebEvents_EH**.

     ![](media/new/18.png)

-1. By now data has already streamed into you KQL-Database.
+1. By now, data has already streamed into your KQL database.
 You can see this by looking at the dashboard that is provided on the overview page of the KQL-Database

     ![](media/new/20.png)

 1. Select the **WebEvents_EH (1)** database.
-Click on the button **+ New (2)** in the top toolbar and choose **OneLake shortcut (3)** from the drop down menu.
+Click on the button **+ New (2)** in the top toolbar and choose **OneLake shortcut (3)** from the drop-down menu.

     ![](media/new/22.png)